alistairboyce11/MTWSPy/README.md

 * We use [iris-fetch-scripts](https://github.com/EarthScope/fetch-scripts?tab=readme-ov-file) for download of seismic data.
 * We use [SPECFEM3D_GLOBE](https://specfem.org/) v8.0.0 available [here](https://github.com/SPECFEM/specfem3d_globe/releases/tag/v8.0.0) for calculation of global synthetic seismograms.
 * We use [ObsPy](https://docs.obspy.org/) for observed and synthetic data processing.
+* We use [TauP](https://github.com/crotwell/TauP?tab=readme-ov-file) in the native version from the command line for producing inversion ready outputs (Taup_path optional).

 The codes are designed to be run on a year-by-year basis to build up a travel time database progressively, thereby avoiding data storage issues where possible.